chetss/DjangoDemo/README.md

 # DJango Project

-This is a small demo project in python using Django ho gyaa from github.
+This is a small demo project in python using Django ho gyaa from github.asdfa